the-php-swarm/bluphant/Readme.md

 [![Build Status](https://travis-ci.org/the-php-swarm/bluphant.svg?branch=master)](https://travis-ci.org/the-php-swarm/bluphant)
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

+(This is the original, but I recommend to use this fork: https://github.com/bluzelle/bluzelle-php)

 Bluphant is a PHP library to interact with Bluzelle Blockchain Database.

 Bluzelle is a Blockchain Database that works in a system of swarms, this makes the availability, integrity, integrability and the consistency be natural.
 This is a PHP Database Adapter for Bluzelle.